Complying with Pay-to-Play Rules in an Election Year

 By automatically aggregating totals for individuals and companies, Gifts, Gratuities and Contributions:

-Complying with SEC Rule 206(4)-5 does not have to be challenging, even during heated mid-term elections in which investment advisers may be eager to make political contributions.
+Complying with SEC Rule 206(4)-5 does not have to be challenging, even during this hectic election season in which investment advisers may be eager to make political contributions.
 With RegEd’s Gifts, Gratuities and Contributions solution, you can efficiently review, manage, and monitor submission requests to avoid violations.

 If you are a RegEd client that would like to learn more about how our solutions can help you comply with pay-to-play rules, please reach out to your Customer Success Manager.
 If you do not currently use RegEd’s Gifts, Gratuities & Contributions solution, please contact sales@reged.com to learn more.